VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_SQL-Tableau/README.md

 H8: Members are more active on weekdays rather than weekends, casual riders are highly active on weekends.

-H9: Members' total rides per day of the week are higher than casuals.
+H9: Members' total ride duration is higher than casuals on weekdays while lower than casuals on weekends.

-H10: Members' average ride duration per day of the week is higher than casuals.
+H10: Members' average ride duration is higher than casuals on weekdays while lower than casuals on weekends.

 H11: Members have a ride peak at 8 mornings and at 17 afternoons during weekdays while casual users tend to ride more in the afternoon during weekends.